tmtsoftware/csw/docs/src/main/commons/create-component.md

 1. Sending `Unlock` message with an administrative Prefix.

 ## CSW Services Injection
-To provide access to CSW Services, they are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.
+To provide access to CSW Services for the TLA, they are injected into the `ComponentHandlers` class in the constructor in a `CswContext` object.
-This object provides the following services:
+This object provides the following services through their respective APIs:

   * Location Service
   * Event Service